ms-iot/content/en-US/Docs/SetupDefaultApp.md

 ## Runtime options
 ___
-During development phases / experimental phases, you can change the default app by following means.
+During development / experimental phases, you can change the default app by following means.

 ### Using Windows Device Portal